Last updated on May 3rd, 2023 at 09:39 am

 If you find a great set of plates at an amazing price, don’t pass on them just because they are kg plates!
 It will take a little bit of adjusting, but once you do, you’ll be fine.

-When you are looking at the top of the line plates by companies like Ivanko and Eleiko, your only choice will be kg.
+When you look at the top-of-the-line plates by companies like Ivanko and Eleiko, your only choice will be kg.
 They just don’t make that level of weight plate in a lb variety!

 Reasons not to buy kg plates